Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2018-04-09-vector-quantization.md

 **Strength**:
 - Visual quality is better
 - Less memory is needed.
-Compression ratio are both better than VQ’s.
+Compression ratio is both better than VQ’s.

 **Weakness**:
 - Time Consuming because the encoding process cannot be parallelized.

 ### Encode Seed Blocks

-- Top or leftmost blocks of size 4x4.
+- Seed Blocks: Topmost and leftmost blocks of size 4x4.
 - Encoded by VQ.
 - Use universal codebook, find similar block with Euclidean distance